eihag/timesync-automator/README.md

 Steps:
 1. Configure - create a `application.properties` in `src/main/resources` directory.
 See `application-SAMPLE.properties`, rename, and fill in the blanks (JIRA username etc.).
-2. Compile to native docker image `mvn clean package -Pnative`
+2. Compile to native executable `mvn clean package -Pnative`
 3. Run - example: `./timesync-automator dry-run today`

 If you prefer, you can still build a docker image: `mvn spring-boot:build-image` (works without GraalVM)